kiboschool/course-programming-1/src/lessons/files/basic_file_operations.md

 ```

 ## File Methods
-You can always check Google for more information about file function.
+You can always check Google for more information about file functions.

 Check the following for a [documentation of main file methods](https://python-reference.readthedocs.io/en/latest/docs/file/) we talked about many of them in this section